Overview

 Step 1: Choose the Topic for the PGDRD Project

 The first step in creating a PGDRD project is selecting a topic that interests you.
-Think on topics that pique your interest and connect to your professional goals.
+Think of topics that pique your interest and connect to your professional goals.
 It is essential to choose a topic that will enable you to carry out pertinent study and advance our understanding of rural development.

 Step 2: Review the Literature on the Selected Subject